-The HygroVue 5 sensor uses a single-chip element that incorporates both a temperature and an RH sensor.
+The HygroVUE 10 sensor uses a single-chip element that incorporates both a temperature and an RH sensor.
 Each element is individually calibrated with the calibration corrections stored on the chip.
 The element is easily changed in the field, reducing downtime and calibration costs.

-Electronics within the HygroVue 5 control the measurement made by the sensor element, apply temperature and linearization corrections to the readings, and present the data using SDI-12 to a data logger.
+Electronics within the HygroVUE 10 control the measurement made by the sensor element, apply temperature and linearization corrections to the readings, and present the data via SDI-12 to a data logger.

 A stainless steel mesh filter minimizes the effects of dust and dirt on the sensor while allowing air exchange around the sensor element and reducing the chances of condensation remaining inside the filter cap.
-A small polytetrafluoroethylene (PTFE) membrane filter is bonded to the surface of the element, which prevents any finer dust or mold from directly influencing the measurement.
+A small PTFE membrane filter is bonded to the surface of the element which prevents any finer dust or mould from directly influencing the measurement.